-The protein diet consists of a nutritional plan that includes a large amount of proteins that help to lose weight and improve health.
+The protein diet consists of a nutritional plan that includes many proteins that help lose weight and improve health.

-There are numerous studies that have shown how effective this diet is in burning body fat, but it requires taking care of habits once this special regimen has been completed.
+Numerous studies have shown how effective this diet is in burning body fat, but it requires taking care of habits once this particular regimen has been completed.